ggrothendieck/batchfiles/trunk/batchfiles.md

 9. If `R_ROOT`, `R_VER` and `R_ARCH` defined skip remaining points.

 10. If `Rgui.exe` found on `PATH` use implied `R_PATH`.

+## #Rscript.bat ##

+This is not a separate batch file but is yet another way to call `R.bat`.

+1. Copy `R.bat` to a file with the same contents but with the name `#Rscript.bat` like this (from the Windows cmd line):

+	copy R.bat #Rscript.bat

+2. Ensure that `#Rscript.bat` is on your windows path.
+Then we can turn an R script into a `.bat` file by
+(a) giving the script a `.bat` extension and (b) putting this line as the first line in the script: `#Rscript %0 %*`

+This makes the script both a Windows batch file and an R script at the same time.
+When run as a batch file it will invoke `#Rscript.bat` which in turn will self call the script as an R script.
+(It would also be possible to run the script directly as an R script.
+In that case the #Rscript line would be ignored since it would be regarded as a comment by R.)

+For example, if we have a file `test.bat` with the following two lines:

+	#Rscript %0 %*
+	print(pi)

+then we can invoke it from the Windows cmd line like this:

+	test

 ## Rpathset.bat ##